• Skip to main content

 Bone and Spine

-Arthrodesis term indicates surgically produced fusion of the joint. [ It is important to differentiate from ankylosis which is a fusion of joint or stiffness of joint resulting from a disease process.]
+The term arthrodesis indicates surgically produced fusion of the joint.
+It is important to differentiate it from ankylosis which is a fusion of joints or stiffness of joints resulting from a disease process.
+Thus arthrodesis is surgically produced ankylosis.

 Syndesis or artificial ankylosis are other names given to arthrodesis.

-In the spine, it includes blocking of one more vertebral movement is more commonly called spinal fusion.
+In the spine, it is more commonly called spinal fusion.

 Indications for Arthrodesis